W0lfEagle/ff-blog/src/pages/index.md

   - paragraph: >-
       Drop me a line if this sounds like you.
 Our first call is free and a wonderful place to get a taste for coaching without any commitment.
-salesPitch: "Let’s connect, have a chat and dream about what’s possible..."
+salesPitch: 'Let’s connect, have a chat and dream about what’s possible...'
 quote1:
-  by: Henri Bergson
+  by: Socrates
   quote: >-
-    To exist is to change, to change is to mature, to mature is to go on creating oneself endlessly.
+    The secret of change is to focus all of your energy not on fighting the old, but on building the new.
 testimonials:
   - by: Shae
     quote: >-